ZARAF1/cats/README.md

 This project has been sent to me as an assessment by a great company whom i wish to impress with my code quality and knowledge.

-The css broke at the end and will fix it once i have some more time.